mathieu-benoit/acm-workshop/content/host-project/set-up-host-project-git-repo.md

 EOF
 ```
 {{% notice info %}}
 We explicitly set the Policy Controller's `templateLibraryInstalled` field to `false`.
-Throughout this workshop, we will create our own `ConstraintTemplate` resources when needed.
+Throughout this workshop, we will create our own `ConstraintTemplates` when needed.
 It will have two main benefits: first you will learn about how to create your own `ConstraintTemplate` (with OPA rego) and second, you we will be able to validate our Kubernetes resources against the `Constraint` without interacting with the Kubernetes Server API.
-But be aware of this [default library of `ConstraintTemplate` resources](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library) that you could leverage as-is if you set this field to `true`.
+But be aware of this [default library of `ConstraintTemplates`](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library) that you could leverage as-is if you set this field to `true`.
 {{% /notice %}}

 Let's wait for the multi-repositories configs to be deployed: